smorad/um_cisc_7026/lecture_13_rl.typ

     - Actions change the environment *state*, producing an new state and *reward* #pause
     - The cycle continues for $t=0, 1, dots$ #pause
     - Goal is to maximize the *cumulative reward*
+      - Sum of rewards over *all* timestep
   ]

 ==
   //The environment defines the task we are trying to solve. #pause

-  By definition, RL solves *Markov Decision Processes (MDPs)*. #pause
+  By definition, RL solves *Markov Decision Processes (MDPs)* #pause

-  To solve a problem using RL, we first must convert the problem into an MDP.
-We call this converted problem the *environment*. #pause
+  To solve a problem, we must convert it into an MDP #pause

+  We call the MDP the environment #pause

-  How you structure your problem is *critical* -- more important than which algorithms you use, how much compute you have, etc.
+  How you structure your problem is *critical* -- more important than which algorithms you use, how much compute you have, etc. #pause

+  Let us formally introduce the MDP

 = Markov Decision Processes